beatrizsabbatini/kanban-board/README.md

 ## How to run this project on your computer:

-First, we need to install the dependencies.
-You can either use yarn, or npm for this.
+After cloning this repository, in the project folder we need to install the dependencies.
+You can either use yarn or npm for this.
+Use the command:

 ### `yarn`